 With 76.9% of the teachers working full time, students are sure to get plenty of interaction with professors.
 Around 5.0% of Missouri University of Science and Technology applicants submit their SAT scores, which average around 1,190.
 Check out some school videos to learn more about what being on campus is like.

 Michigan Technological University is among your top options if you want to study Environmental Engineering.
 This is a tremendous option for students who like the beauty of a simple college town.

-About 55.0% of California Polytechnic State University - San Luis Obispo students are given some type of financial aid.
-California Polytechnic State University - San Luis Obispo does not require freshmen to live on-campus.
+Close to 93.0% of first-year students come back to California Polytechnic State University - San Luis Obispo for their second year.
+This college is considered an excellent choice for veterans.
 Obtain all the crucial facts on Cal Poly San Luis Obispo by checking out their scorecard.

 It's difficult to beat University of Georgia if you wish to pursue Environmental Engineering as a major.
 The location in a main city is tremendous for young people seeking ample options for networking, excitement, and life.

 There is a grad program obtainable for those who are intrigued.
 At least 85.0% of the instructors at UGA have full-time hours, so they have ample time to give attention to their students.
 Check out some school videos to learn more about what's happening on campus.